Sleep in Style, Get Max Function

 Whether your bedroom is a large suite, or a cozy retreat, you need all the basics—a comfortable bed, storage space, and a proper bedside table—but it is also nice to add in a few extras for a little charm and style, if space allows.
-We've put together a collection of our best step-by-step building projects to outfit your boudoir.
+We've put together a collection of our favorite step-by-step DIY bedroom furniture projects to outfit your boudoir.

 To up the coziness factor of your bed, make an upholstered headboard.
 You can customize the fabric pattern and color to match your decor.
 All you need is a piece of plywood cut to size, plus 1-inch foam, batting, fabric, and nailhead trim.
 No more leaning up against that hard wall.

 Add a comfortable and elegant back to your bed: How to Make an Upholstered Headboard

 Build a bed every bit as practical as it is handsome.
 We asked This Old House contributor and furniture maker Christopher Beidel, owner of Pernt, in Brooklyn, New York, to re-create this bed from a photo featured in the magazine using DIY-friendly construction techniques.

 Add more stylish storage under your bed: How to Build a Storage Bed